fogus/spiel/pyramidenspiel/initiative/README.markdown

 ![setup](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/initiative/graphics/initiative-inventory-setup.png)

-The player who has experience in fencing goes first, otherwise a quick game of *Rock, Paper, Scissors* or [Pew Pew, Die][] can determine who goes first.
+The player who has experience in fencing goes first, otherwise a quick game of *Rock, Paper, Scissors* or [Pew Pew, Die][pew-pew] can determine who goes first.

 *This is a good way to get started quickly to explore the mechanics of fencing and initiative, but a drafting system is described later that provides more control over each player's pyramids.*